Image: Sam Harris

 The Counter

-Since opening late last year, The Counter has made many sit up and take notice… Chef-owner Kemal Demirasal (also a former national windsurfing champion back in Turkey) and his team of grillers are putting on a ocakbaşı show, where as the name alludes to, guests sit around a sleek curved counter and watch the gang smoke up a storm and then hand over the likes of beef skewers, lamb chops and sweetbreads, as well as a starter/dessert hybrid in the white chocolate baba ganoush – all made with the best Anatolian ingredients.
+There may be elegant wishbone chairs and buttery soft leather banquettes, but it’s fairly obvious where you really want to sit at The Counter.
+Chef-owner Kemal Demirasal (also a former national windsurfing champion back in Turkey) and his team of grillers put on a ocakbaşı show in the open kitchen of this intimate restaurant on Notting Hill’s Golborne Road.
+Sip quirky savoury cocktails as they smoke up a storm and hand over the likes of beef skewers, lamb chops and sweetbreads, as well as an unmissable starter/dessert hybrid in the form of white chocolate baba ganoush… all made with the best Anatolian ingredients.

 Izakaya at Dreams